-ACCOUNTS FOR THE YEAR ENDED 31 MARCH 2018
+ACCOUNTS FOR THE YEAR ENDED 31 MARCH 2020

-Local Audit and Accountability Act 2014 Sections 25, 26 and 27 The Accounts and Audit Regulations 2015 (SI 2015/234)
+Local Audit and Accountability Act 2014 Sections 25, 26 and 27 The Accounts and Audit Regulations 2015 (SI 2015/234) The Accounts and Audit (Coronavirus) (Amendment) Regulations 2020 (SI 2020/404)

+NOTICE

+1. Date of announcement:

+Friday 31 July 2020

-NOTICE 1.
-Date of announcement 27 June 2018 2.
-Each year the smaller authority prepares an Annual Governance and Accountability Return (AGAR).
+2. Each year the smaller authority prepares an Annual Governance and Accountability Return (AGAR).
 The AGAR has been published with this notice.
 It will not be reviewed by the appointed auditor, since the smaller authority has certified itself as exempt from the appointed auditor's review.

 Any person interested has the right to inspect and make copies of the AGAR, the accounting records for the financial year to which it relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
+For the year ended 31 March 2020, these documents will be available on reasonable notice by application to:

+Alan Platt (Clerk to the Council)

+9 Ambleside Avenue, Euxton, Chorley, PR7 6NX

+Tel: 01257 234003

+email heapeypc@btinternet.com

+commencing on

+Monday 3 August 2020

+and ending on

+Monday 14 September 2020

-For the year ended 31 March 2018, these documents will be available on reasonable notice by application to: Alan Platt (Clerk to the Council) 9 Ambleside Avenue, Euxton, Chorley, PR7 6NX Tel: 01257 234003 email: heapeypc@btinternet.com commencing on (c) Thursday 28 June 2018 and ending on (d) Wednesday 8 August 2018 3.
-Local government electors and their representatives also have: The opportunity to question the appointed auditor about the accounting records; and The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
+- 3. Local government electors and their representatives also have: - · The opportunity to question the appointed auditor about the accounting records; and - The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
 Written notice of an objection must first be given to the auditor and a copy sent to the smaller authority.

 The appointed auditor can be contacted at the address in paragraph 4 below for this purpose between the above dates only.

 4. The smaller authority's AGAR is only subject to review by the appointed auditor if questions or objections raised under the Local Audit and Accountability Act 2014 lead to the involvement of the auditor.
-The appointed auditor is: PKF Littlejohn LLP (Ref: SBA Team) 1 Westferry Circus Canary Wharf London E14 4HD (sba@pkf-littlejohn.com) 5.
-This announcement is made by Alan Platt Clerk to the Council
+The appointed auditor is:

+PKF Littlejohn LLP (Ref: SBA Team) 15 Westferry Circus Canary Wharf London E14 4HD (sba@pkf-littlejohn.com)

+5. This announcement is made by Alan Platt (Responsible Financial Officer)